tle16694/Osmo-GPS-Controller-Demo/docs/Q&A.md

 ## 8. UI Design Corresponding to Camera Modes

-Reference: Please refer to the **Camera Status Push (1D02)** function in the [DATA Segment Detailed Documentation](protocol_data_segment.md), which provides detailed explanations on how parameters are displayed and mapped to frame fields under different camera modes.
+Refer to the **Camera Status Push (1D02)** and **New Camera Status Push (1D06)** command sets in the [DATA Segment Detailed Documentation](protocol_data_segment.md), which provides detailed explanations on how parameters are displayed and mapped to frame fields under different camera modes.

+Alternatively, you may refer to the DJI Osmo Action Bluetooth Remote Controller interface.

 ## 9. When Should GPS Data Be Transmitted?